 The Reel Deal | Reels for Bamboo Rods

-Lets face it fly reels are pretty addictive as far as collecting is concerned.
+Let's face it, fly reels are pretty addictive as far as collecting is concerned.
 I would be a liar if I said I don't have my eye on a reel this very minute!
-In all seriousness they are obviously an important aspect of every bamboo rod especially when considering a well balanced outfit.
-I will go out on a limb and say many of the modern fly reels that you see in all the fly fishing catalogs are really not always the greatest pairing for most cane rods and I will tell you why in this entry.
+In all seriousness, they are obviously an essential aspect of every bamboo rod, especially when considering a well-balanced outfit.
+I will go out on a limb and say many of the modern fly reels that you see in all the fly fishing catalogs are really not always the most excellent pairing for most cane rods, and I will tell you why in this entry.
+Reels are not the most essential part of your fishing experience, especially when it comes to your fly casting expertise.
+Leaders, fly lines, and flies are front and center.
+Your leader is the most important extension of your reel!

-Now I'm not saying you can't use a modern fly reel on a bamboo rod, what I am saying is that you need to be mindful of the actual weight of the reel itself.
-Many of the “modern” reels now are really made for carbon fiber and glass rods.
-I will not get into semantics about the actual weight of these rods nor the weights of these incredibly light weight reels.
-Instead I'm sticking to the topic at hand, reels for cane rods.
-Cane rods are heavier than their polymer counter parts period.
-If you own a hollow built cane rod this may or may not apply.
-In general there is a wonderful heft to a bamboo rod.
-In order to create a comfortable fulcrum between your wrist and the rest of the rod you need an adequate counter balance.
-This is where the right choice for a reel comes into play.
-I have had dozens of clients in the past ask me about reels and I always have recommendations and very open conversations.
-I always preface it by saying “you need to purchase a reel that suites the rod” you may already have one, but its important that it feels right with the rod and creates an intuitive fulcrum as stated above.
-The topic of where the common locale of the fulcrum is a sticky and thorny one and quickly becomes a subjective decision making process, within reason I might add.
-That being said there's a lot of room for experimentation, personal preference, and yes personal taste.
+Modern reels pair well with both graphite and glass rods when considering the actual weight of the reel itself.
+Now I'm not saying you can't use a “modern” fly reel on a bamboo rod, what I am saying is that you need to be mindful of the actual weight of the reel itself.
+I'm not a reel snob, not by a long shot.
+That being said, also consider the lines you will spool on the reel.
+I will not get into semantics about the actual weight of these rods, nor the weights of these incredibly lightweight newer reels.
+Instead, I'm sticking to the topic at hand, reels for cane rods.
+Cane rods are heavier than their polymer counterparts, period.
+If you own a hollow-built cane rod, this may or may not apply.
+In general, there is an excellent heft to a bamboo rod.
+To create a comfortable fulcrum between your wrist and the rest of the rod, you need an adequate counterbalance.
+Many of my clients use Abel and Ross reels that work just fine.
+I am always open to experimentation, and it's actually kinda fun to see what works!.
+I have had dozens of clients ask me about reels in the past, and I've always been happy to offer recommendations and engage in open conversations.
+I always preface it by saying, “You need to purchase a reel that suits the rod.”
+You may already have one, but it's crucial that it feels right with the rod and creates an intuitive fulcrum, as mentioned earlier.
+The topic of where the familiar locale of the fulcrum is a sticky and thorny one, and quickly becomes a subjective decision-making process, within reason, I might add.
+That being said, there's a lot of room for experimentation, human factors, and yes, personal taste.

-Think about the foot of the reel, a very important connection point when considering the multitude of different cane hardware including the spacers mortised or un-mortised.
+Consider the foot of the reel, a crucial connection point, especially when evaluating the various cane hardware options, including spacers that are mortised or un-mortised.
 All of this is discussed upfront when a rod is ordered from me.
-As a scenario many Hardy reels have heavy profiles on the foot, Peerless and Bellinger reels probably less heavy but still beefier than most aircraft aluminum modern large arbor reels.
-Again I am strictly speaking in general terms there are always exceptions especially when considering alternate swappable feet on a Peerless for example.
-Now pick up a Hardy Perfect then pick up a aircraft aluminum alloy large arbor reel taking into consideration what they are both lined for.
-Yea, a huge difference in weight between the two reels!
-Sure you can use a large arbor aluminum reel on a cane rod but make an intelligent decision by trying both, a more “traditional” hefty reel and a similar line weight reel and diameter in something more current.
-Regardless either the reel or the foot (if it isn't a reel I already have access to) is sent to me for final measuring of the hardware to ensure a proper fit.
-This is a step I always take my clients through, its critical to their needs as well as my own.
+As a scenario, many Hardy reels have heavy profiles on the foot, Peerless and Bellinger reels probably less heavy but still beefier than most aircraft aluminum modern large arbor reels.
+Again, in general terms, there are always exceptions, especially when considering alternate swappable feet on a Peerless, for example.
+Now, pick up a Hardy Perfect and then a large aircraft aluminum alloy arbor reel, considering their intended uses.
+Yeah, a massive difference in weight between the two reels!
+Sure, you can use a large arbor aluminum reel on a cane rod, but make an intelligent decision by trying both, a more “traditional” hefty reel and a similar line weight reel and diameter in something more current.
+Regardless, either the reel or the foot (if it isn't a reel I already have access to) is sent to me for final measuring of the hardware to ensure a proper fit.
+This is a step I always take my clients through; it's critical to their needs as well as my own.

 Peerless Reels